TechHireWorkshops/Hosting-Projects/README.md

 #### Using a custom domain with surge

-Deploying our surge site to a custom URL is a similar process to doing so with github pages.
+Deploying our surge site to a custom URL is a similar process to doing so with GitHub pages.
 We set custom resource records on our domain provider, just like we did before, though this time we use A records instead of CNAME.
 A records point to ip addresses, whereas CNAME records point to URLs.

 ![](./images/surge3.png)